Cavone/Software_Engineering-Project/README.md

 # Software_Engineering-Project
-this is a Project for my Software Engineering class i attended during my sophmore year at Università delgi studi di Verona
+this is a Project for my Software Engineering class i attended during my sophmore year at Università degli studi di Verona